Disney Plus: It's here. This is everything you need to know.

 When's the release date?

-Disney Plus launches Tuesday in the US, Canada and the Netherlands.
+Disney Plus launched Tuesday in the US, Canada and the Netherlands.
 The initial launch of Disney Plus comes less than two weeks after Apple TV Plus rolled out.

-It is supposed to officially launch at 12:01 a.m.
-PT Tuesday, but people who start checking for the Disney app before that may see it pop up sooner because of quirks in different app stores.
-Reddit may be your best bet for the early word of where people are seeing the app appear first.
-Both Disney Plus and The Mandalorian have subreddits, and the larger Disney subreddit has a Disney Plus launch megathread

 After the American, Canadian and Dutch launch, Disney Plus will arrive a week later, on Nov.
 19, in Australia and New Zealand.